Brice Dja Djédjé: Watford

 On 21 July 2016, Dja Djédjé joined Premier League side Watford for £3 million on a four-year deal.
 However, a foot injury meant he was left out of the Hornets' Premier League squad for the first half of the 2016–17 season.
 He made his debut for Watford in an FA Cup tie with Burton Albion on 7 January 2017.
 On 22 August 2018, Watford terminated Dja Djédjé's contract by mutual consent.

 Ankaragücü

 On 17 August 2018, Dja Djédjé joined Süper Lig side Ankaragücü with a two-year deal.
 He left the club in mid May 2019.

+Later career

+In December 2025, having been training with the club for the previous three months, Dja Djédjé joined Championnat National 3 – Group H club ES Fosséenne.

 International career

 Dja Djédjé made his debut for Ivory Coast on 14 August 2013 in a 4–1 friendly defeat to Mexico.
 He rejected the chance to appear at the 2015 Africa Cup of Nations, deciding to opt for the guaranteed starting place at Marseille instead of a lesser role with the national team.